silvioiannone/spa-skeleton/docs/Components.md

 ### Menus

- - `menu-crud`: A menu pre-populated with and update and delete items.
+ - `menu-crud`: A menu pre-populated with an update and delete items.

 ### Misc